 "This is the third time that I'm visiting the Big Bang conference, and I have found this very inspiring every time.
 This is the only place, where we can get relevant updates and input."

 Danish Science Week

 Danish Science Week is a national event that aims to create engaging experiences with science for children of all ages.
 Danish Science Week takes place every year in week 39, and more than 150,000 students from both primary schools and secondary education institutions participate.
 During Science Week more than 20,000 students participate in the Mass Experiment, which is developed in collaboration with leading scientists.

 For more information, please visit naturvidenskabsfestival.dk (in Danish only).

 Young Scientists (Unge Forskere) is the largest annual science fair for students in Denmark - accepting science projects in the categories ‘Life Science’, ‘Technology’ and ‘Physical Science’.
 Young Scientists give students of all ages and from all over the country the possibility of working with science-based methods and along the way get their ideas out in the real world.

-"I have been part of the finals of Young Scientists a number of times, and it is always very interesting.
+"I have been part of the finals of Young Scientists several times, and it is always very interesting.
 It´s innovative science.”

-All year round Science Talenter organizes science camps, where young talents can meet other students with similar interests and create cross-national networks.
-Science Talents furthermore educates science teachers to become talent counselors - a course that enables the teachers to spot and develop students with a special talent within science.
+Science Talents organizes science camps all year round, where young talents can meet other students with similar interests and create cross-national networks.
+Furthermore, Science Talents educates science teachers to become talent counsellors - a course that enables the teachers to spot and develop students with a special talent within science.